• Skip to primary navigation

 Ever wondered how to choose a pomegranate?
 Let me give you a few suggestions I use:

-• you Do NOT want the pomegranate to be perfectly round.
+• You do NOT want the pomegranate to be perfectly round.
 It should be slightly misshapen.

-• Choose one with the skin as blemish free as possible.
+• Choose one with the skin as blemish-free as possible.
 If they are being shipped from somewhere, this will be hard.
 Just find the best you can.

 • Make sure the pomegranate is good and heavy.
 You will want those seeds full of juice!